willowisp01/TankYouVeryMuch/README.md

 * WASD or arrow keys to move
-* Left click to aim
+* Mouse to aim, left click to shoot
-* Press Q for ability (currently, destroys all enemy projectiles)
+* Press Q for ability

 # Team Members